PandaSekh/Jekyll-Podcaster/README.md

 ## Installation

-There are four way to use this theme: Netlify (suggested, as this theme has a contact module built-in working only on Netlify), Github Pages, as a gem-based theme, by forking this repo or by copying all the files into your directory.
+There are four way to use this theme: Netlify, Github Pages, as a gem-based theme and by forking this repo.

 ### Download the files
 You can [download the files](https://github.com/PandaSekh/Jekyll-Podcaster/releases/latest) and add them in your directory to start working.